Waltham, MA 02454 USA

 For 2015, focuses on climate fiction—J.G.
 Ballard, Ursula Le Guin, Margaret Atwood, David Mitchell, and others.
 Some consideration of dystopian film as well.

 -traces the visual language used in global cinema to represent people living in extreme poverty.
-Begins with mid-century neo-realist classics (The Bicycle Thief, Los Olvidados) but concentrates on contemporary alternatives to realism (City of God, Slumdog Millionaire, Beasts of the Southern Wild, and others).
+Begins with mid-century neo-realist classics (The Bicycle Thief, Los Olvidados) but concentrates on contemporary alternatives to realism (City of God, Rosetta, Slumdog Millionaire, and others).

 For Graduate Students: